Skip to content

 The markets in Seoul are never-ending, and you definitely cannot go to Seoul without hitting everyone’s favourite bargain space, the Namdaemun Market.
 It’s what you can call “the original Amazon” in real life.
 Although it was opened in 1964, the place is still running and expanding.

 Whatever you’re in the mood for, you can find something for it there!
 Want a bag or an accessory that matches that new outfit you bought at Myeongdong?
-Maybe a really nice décor for your house back home?
+Maybe a lovely décor for your house back home?
 Want to buy affordable electrical products?
 Well, Namdaemun has got you covered.
 And, of course, for that energy boost, you’ll find multiple street food vendors along the way.

 Lotte World